skyzyx/php-coding-standards/README.md

 * Non-documentation comments are strongly encouraged.

-* A general rule of thumb is that if you look at a section of code and think "Wow, I don't want to try and describe that", you --need to comment it-- should refactor it before you forget how it works.
+* A general rule of thumb is that if you look at a section of code and think "Wow, I don't want to try and describe that", you <del>need to comment it</del> should refactor it before you forget how it works.

 * C-style comments (`/* */`) and standard C++ comments (`//`) are both fine.
 However, single-line comments should opt for `//`, while multi-line comments should opt for `/* */`.